ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 {% endfig %}

 Start applying paint from the spot right by the window, leading the roller towards the middle of the ceiling.
-When painting the ceiling by the window, drag the paint in the same direction as the sunrays go.
+When painting the ceiling by the window, **drag the paint in the same direction as the sunrays go**.
 This way you can avoid smudges.

-The most popular ceiling paint color is white in various shades and temperatures.
+The most popular ceiling paint color is **white in various shades and temperatures**.
 It makes the room look bright and it's not tiring.
 In some interiors, such as bedrooms the ceiling paint color is the same as walls.
 This way the room looks darker, which improves the quality of sleep.

 {:.distinction.distinction-information}